Space suit: SpaceX suit ("Starman suit")

 In February 2015, SpaceX began developing a space suit for astronauts to wear within the Dragon 2 space capsule.
 Its appearance was jointly designed by Jose Fernandez—a Hollywood costume designer known for his works for superhero and science fiction films—and SpaceX founder and CEO Elon Musk.
 The first images of the suit were revealed in September 2017.
 A mannequin, called "Starman" (after David Bowie's song of the same name), wore the SpaceX space suit during the maiden launch of the Falcon Heavy in February 2018.
 For this exhibition launch, the suit was not pressurized and carried no sensors.

 The suit, which is suitable for vacuum, offers protection against cabin depressurization through a single tether at the astronaut's thigh that feeds air and electronic connections.
 The helmets, which are 3D-printed, contain microphones and speakers.
 As the suits need the tether connection and do not offer protection against radiation, they are not used for extra-vehicular activities.
 The suits are custom-made for each astronaut.

 In 2018, NASA commercial crew astronauts Bob Behnken, and Doug Hurley tested the spacesuit inside the Dragon 2 spacecraft in order to familiarize themselves with the suit.
 They wore it in the Crew Dragon Demo-2 flight launched on 30 May 2020.
 The suit is worn by astronauts involved in Commercial Crew Program missions involving SpaceX.

 On 4 May 2024, SpaceX unveiled a spacesuit designed for extravehicular activity based on the IVA suit for Polaris Dawn mission in Polaris program.
 As with the IVA suit, the helmets are 3D-printed, though the EVA helmet incorporates a heads-up display providing information and a camera on suit metrics during operation.
-It is more mobile, includes new thermal insulation fabrics, and materials used Falcon’s interstage and Crew Dragon’s external unpressurized trunk.
+It is more mobile, includes new thermal insulation fabrics, and materials used Falcon's interstage and Crew Dragon's external unpressurized trunk.

 Future NASA contracted suits

 On 1 June 2022, NASA announced it had selected competing Axiom Space and Collins Aerospace to develop and provide astronauts with next generation spacesuit and spacewalk systems to first test and later use outside the International Space Station, as well as on the lunar surface for the crewed Artemis missions, and prepare for human missions to Mars.

+The first in space test flight of AxEMU suit is scheduled for 2027 in ISS.
+It will be later used in Artemis program.